-- A. The President or designee shall be provided with up to eighteen (18) days organizational leave during the term of this Agreement, for the purpose of OEA Delegate Assembly, legislative visits, Association-related professional meetings and Association business. - B. USPA shall reimburse the Board the cost of a substitute, if hired, for any USPA leave days used. - C. USPA representatives shall submit leave requests to their supervisors forty-eight (48) hours in advance of the leave time.
+- A. The President or designee shall be provided with up to eighteen (18) days organizational leave during the term of this Agreement, for the purpose of OEA Delegate Assembly, legislative visits, Association-related professional meetings and Association business. - B. USPA representatives shall submit leave requests to their supervisors forty-eight (48) hours in advance of the leave time.
 Additionally, the leave request must be approved by the USPA President prior to approval by the Human Resources Department.
-In cases of emergency, the advance notice time may be waived by the Executive Director of Human Resources, Chief Financial Officer or designee. - D. The number of hours for USPA organizational leave used shall be recorded on the employee's time sheet for the period the leave was taken.
+In cases of emergency, the advance notice time may be waived by the Executive Director of Human Resources, Chief Financial Officer or designee. - C. The number of hours for USPA organizational leave used shall be recorded on the employee's time sheet for the period the leave was taken.

-December 1991 Revised, July 1992 Revised, June 21, 1993 Revised, June 3, 1994 Revised, June 2003 Revised, September 2006 Revised, September 2010 Revised, June 2017
+December 1991 Revised, July 1992 Revised, June 21, 1993 Revised, June 3, 1994 Revised, June 2003 Revised, September 2006 Revised, September 2010 Revised, June 2017 Revised, June 2018